 - Marvel Year In Review 1993 observes:

-- A Superman Family issue has Supergirl depowered and trapped by Lex Luthor in a cell.
+- The storyline The Strange Revenge of Lena Luthor has Supergirl depowered and trapped in a cell by Lex Luthor.
 The only way out are two doors.
 One of them leads to a pit whose bottom is a bed of steel spikes.
 The other door opens onto a blast-furnace.

 Supergirl: Just the kind of duplicity I'd expect from Luthor.
 Both doors spell disaster!
 And either way, I lose... unless I go back the way I came!

-- In Whatever Happened to the Caped Crusader?, the kid whose been told to keep an eye on the Jokermobile feels he's in one of these.
+- In Whatever Happened to The Caped Crusader?, the kid who has been told to keep an eye on the Jokermobile feels he's in one of these.
 If he runs, the Joker will feel he's broken their agreement, hunt him down and kill him.
 If he stays, the Joker will probably find something wrong with the car and kill him.

 - A Chinese riddle: A pupil is brought before his master.
 The pupil sits across from him and the master places a bamboo cane and a cup of tea on the table.
 He says "If you do not drink this tea, I will beat you with this cane; if you do drink this tea, I will beat you with this cane."
 (The solution: The pupil takes away the cane.)